mohanmca/professional_certification/aws/aws_cloudtrail_config_kms_anki.md

 * CloudTrail records events in each region and delivers the CloudTrail event log files to an S3 bucket
 * CloudTrail must have the required permissions, and it cannot be configured as a Requester Pays bucket.
 CloudTrail automatically attaches the required permissions to a bucket when you create an Amazon S3 bucket as part of creating or updating a trail in the CloudTrail console.
-* Logs are create every 5 mintes
+* Logs are created every 5 mintes, but it takes sometime 15 minutes to deliver to S3 (it is not realtime).
 * KMS can be used to encrypt the log files
 * SNS can notify the events (with or withou CloudWatch)
 * EventSelectors can be used to adjust the CloudTrail